 Consider combing wall lights above the desk with a desk lamp which can be angled to boost the light in a specific area as required.
-Meanwhile, for the room’s ambient lighting if the ceiling is low, can lights won’t compromise overhead space, great for basement ceiling ideas.
+Meanwhile, for the room’s ambient lighting if the ceiling is low, wall lights won’t compromise overhead space, great for basement ceiling ideas.

 5. Think lighting layers

 Layer lighting in basement bedrooms.
 ‘It not only brings a room to life, but helps to create a more flexible space,’ explains interior designer Irene Gunter, founder of Gunter & Co (opens in new tab).
 ‘In this particular bedroom, we combined recessed lighting with Linden lamps by Kelly Wearstler.
 The lamps don’t just look beautiful (particularly considering we customized them), but they also emit a warm, ambient light that is great for winding down in the evening.’

 6. Boost natural light

 Take natural illumination into account when contemplating basement lighting ideas.
 It can be optimized with decor so that less artificial light is needed.